 Derek Williams: We’re trying to develop products that save lives, but we all are concealed-weapons carriers, and we all believe firmly in the right to bear arms.

-Do you feel that selling body armour somehow encourages people to buy more guns?
+Do you feel that selling body armor somehow encourages people to buy more guns?

-I can see that from outward appearances, it looks like we’re promoting the Second Amendment by selling body armour.
-But there is really no causal relationship between body armour and shootings other than the fact that the increase in shootings has caused people to want body armour.
+I can see that from outward appearances, it looks like we’re promoting the Second Amendment by selling body armor.
+But there is really no causal relationship between body armor and shootings other than the fact that the increase in shootings has caused people to want body armor.
 The reason I stress that is that we’ve had a lot of hate mail from those who say that we’re contributing to the problem of gun violence.

-You sell something called “designer armour.”
+You sell something called “designer armor.”
 What does that mean?